petros-d/docs/cloud/secrets-backend.md

 - Sign up for a Vault trial on [Hashicorp Cloud Platform (HCP)](https://cloud.hashicorp.com/products/vault) or
 - Deploy a local Vault server via the instructions in [our Airflow Guide](https://www.astronomer.io/guides/airflow-and-hashicorp-vault).

+### Step 1: Configure Vault

+To use Vault as a secrets backend, we recommend configuring a Vault role with a policy that grants only the minimum necessary permissions for Astronomer.
+To do this:

+1. [Create a Vault policy](https://www.vaultproject.io/docs/concepts/policies) with the following permissions:

+    ```hcl
+    path "secret/variables/*" {
+      capabilities = ["read", "list"]
+    }

+    path "secret/connections/*" {
+      capabilities = ["read", "list"]
+    }
+    ```

+2. [Create a Vault AppRole](https://www.vaultproject.io/docs/auth/approle) and attach the policy you just created to it.
+3. Retrieve the `role-id` and `secret-id` for your AppRole by running the following commands:

+    ```sh
+    vault read auth/approle/role/<your-approle>/role-id
+    vault write -f auth/approle/role/<your-approle>/secret-id
+    ```

+    Save these values for Step 3.

-### Step 1: Write an Airflow Variable or Connection to Vault
+### Step 2: Write an Airflow Variable or Connection to Vault

 To test whether your Vault server is set up properly, create a test Airflow variable or connection to store as a secret.